Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Experiment Results

-We evaluated the general applicability of LSR-MP on the largest biomolecule, \textit{AT-AT-CG-CG}, in MD22 by using PaiNN and ET in the short-range module.
+We evaluated the general applicability of LSR-MP on \textit{AT-AT}, \textit{AT-AT-CG-CG}, \textit{Chignolin} by using PaiNN, ET, Equiformer, and ViSNet as the short-range module.
+To ensure rigorous comparative standards, a 6-layer EGNN model was juxtaposed with an LSR-MP model integrating 4 short-range layers and 2 long-range layers.
 As shown in Fig.~\ref{fig:backbone-ablation}, all models show significant performance improvements under the LSR-MP framework.
-The energy MAE of ViSNet, PaiNN, and ET is reduced by 45.1\%, 34.4\%, and 53.8\%, respectively, while similar improvement is shown on force MAE.
-This suggests that the LSR-MP framework can extend various EGNNs to characterize short-range and long-range interactions, and thus be applied to larger molecules.
+The force MAE of Equiformer, ViSNet, PaiNN, and ET is reduced by 15.00\%, 24.88\%, 58.8\%, and 55.0\% in \textit{AT-AT-CG-CG}, while similar improvement is shown on energy MAE.
+This suggests that the LSR-MP framework can extend various EGNNs to characterize short-range and long-range interactions, and thus be generally applied to larger molecules.